anic4cio/angular-project/README.md

-# AngularProject
+# Vaptchat

-Projeto de chat usando Angular CLI.
+VaptChat is a desktop chat.
+I'm using Angular 11.

 ## Development server